hundlab/LongQt-Installer/README.md

 In addition to the requirements needed for building LongQt, the installer needs Qt Installer Framework to be installed (version 4) and python version 3.

-The last set of instrutions in the Development Build setions of LongQt's README, specifies how to setup the install directive for LongQt to copy the executables over to LongQt Installer.
+The last set of instructions in the Development Build sections of LongQt's README, specifies how to setup the install directive for LongQt to copy the executables over to LongQt Installer.
 Follow those instructions first before continuing.
-After completing those instructions ensure that the `LongQt-Installer/packages/LongQt` directory has been created and the executables have been copied in there (on windows there will also be other dependancies copied in there as well).
+After completing those instructions ensure that the `LongQt-Installer/packages/LongQt` directory has been created and the executables have been copied in there (on windows there will also be other dependencies copied in there as well).
 Finally run the python script (`create_conf_files.py`) providing the version number, the release date (can be the current date) and the root directory of LongQt install.